jes14/jes14/README.md

 I'm Jes, a Software Engineer with a focus on front-end JavaScript annd React.

-The technologies I work with are JavaScript, HTML and CSS with a focus on the frameworks React.js, Gatsby, Node and Express.
+The technologies I work with are JavaScript, HTML and CSS with a focus on the frameworks React.js, Gatsby and Node.js.

 Previously I developed cool mobile and VR game in the gaming company.

 When I am not writing code I love to spend time with creating awesome bluetooth mobile app and reading non fiction book.